wenlien/AWS_MKT_events/README.md

 5. Setup EC2 instance

-   1. Input Name, e.g. AWS-Training
+   1. Input Name

+      E.g. AWS-Training

-   2. Select Amazon Linux
+   4. Select Amazon Linux

-   3. Choose Amazon Linux 2023 AMI, make sure you see the label of "___Free tier eligible___"
+   5. Choose Amazon Linux 2023 AMI, make sure you see the label of "___Free tier eligible___"

-   4. Choose t2.micro, make sure you see the label of "___Free tier eligible___"
+   6. Choose t2.micro, make sure you see the label of "___Free tier eligible___"

-   5. Process without a key pair
+   7. Process without a key pair

-   6. Create security group
+   8. Create security group

       1. uncheck "Allow SSH traffic from"

       2. check "Allow HTTP traffic from the internet"

-   7. Keep storage as 8GB w/ gp3
+   9. Keep storage as 8GB w/ gp3

-   8. Expand "Advanced details" and scroll down to "User data"
+   10. Expand "Advanced details" and scroll down to "User data"

       1. Copy and paste the following script for user data